F-logic

-F-logic (frame logic) is a knowledge representation and ontology language.
-F-logic combines the advantages of conceptual modeling with object-oriented, frame-based languages and offers a declarative, compact and simple syntax, as well as the well-defined semantics of a logic-based language.
+F-logic (Frame logic) is a knowledge representation and ontology language.
+It combines the advantages of conceptual modeling with object-oriented, frame-based languages, and offers a declarative, compact and simple syntax, and the well-defined semantics of a logic programming language.

 Features include, among others, object identity, complex objects, inheritance, polymorphism, query methods, encapsulation.
 F-logic stands in the same relationship to object-oriented programming as classical relational calculus stands to relational database programming.

 Overview

 F-logic was developed by Michael Kifer at Stony Brook University and Georg Lausen at the University of Mannheim.
-F-logic was originally developed for deductive databases, but is now most frequently used for semantic technologies, especially the semantic web.
-F-logic is considered as one of the formalisms for ontologies, but description logic (DL) is more popular and accepted, as is the DL-based OWL.
+F-logic was originally developed for deductive databases, but is now used most often for semantic technologies, especially the semantic web.
+F-logic is considered as one of the formalisms for ontologies, but description logic (DL) is more popular and accepted, as is the DL-based Web Ontology Language (OWL).

 A development environment for F-logic was developed in the NeOn project and is also used in a range of applications for information integration, question answering and semantic search.
-Prior to the version 4 of Protégé ontology editor, F-Logic is supported as one of the two kinds of ontology.
+Before version 4 of Protégé ontology editor, F-Logic is supported as one of the two kinds of ontology.

-The frame syntax of the Rule Interchange Format Basic Logic Dialect (RIF BLD) standardized by the World Wide Web Consortium is based on F-logic; RIF BLD however does not include non-monotonic reasoning features of F-logic.
+The frame syntax of the Rule Interchange Format Basic Logic Dialect (RIF BLD) standardized by the World Wide Web Consortium is based on F-logic; RIF BLD however omits non-monotonic reasoning features of F-logic.